tguizelini/flutter-architecture/README.md

 - "dimens": to set sizes defaults for margin, font, etc
 - "colors" set the color pallet
 - "theme": set the app's theme

-11. The "utils" folder, we have a custom exception class and to manage JWT